Fort Lauderdale Nursing Home Injury Lawyer

 - Failure to prevent the spread of infectious diseases and to offer vaccinations that can protect residents from suffering from infectious diseases such as flu or pneumonia.

 - Failure to report.
-Nursing home staff is required to report all complaints of abuse and neglect to the proper authorities.
+Nursing home staff in Fort Lauderdale and across Florida are required to report all complaints of nursing home abuse.
+They must also report all complaints of nursing home neglect to the proper authorities.
 They also must report other important information, such as falls, and must report to the family any time there is a medical concern with the resident that requires treatment.

 What Rights Do Fort Lauderdale Nursing Home Residents Have?